Meromorphic continuation of Selberg zeta functions with twists having non-expanding cusp monodromy: Meromorphic continuation of twisted Selberg zeta functions

 From now on we suppose that $\Gamma$ admits a strict transfer operator approach.
 Let

 be a structure tuple, and let $(D_\st, F)$ denote the induced discrete dynamical system (see \eqref{def_Dst}-\eqref{Fmap2}).

-As mentioned above, in order to prove the meromorphic continuability of twisted Selberg zeta functions, we use transfer operators to represent these zeta functions.
-In this section we provide the transfer operators associated to the structure tuple and the discrete dynamical system, and we provide the Banach spaces on which the associated transfer operators act (see Theorem~\ref{mainthm:strong} below).
+As mentioned above, in order to prove the meromorphic continuability of twisted Selberg zeta functions, we will use transfer operators to represent these zeta functions.
+In this section we will provide the transfer operators associated to the structure tuple and the discrete dynamical system.

+For the definition of these transfer operators we will proceed in a two-step process.
+In the first step we will define these operators only formally, considering them as (formal) operators on the space of functions $D_\st\to V$.
+This way, we have a clear motivation for the defining expressions of the transfer operators.
+One immediately sees that these operators are not well-defined on the space of all functions $D_\st\to V$ due to convergence problems.
+One also sees that there is certain freedom for the choice of the function spaces on which the transfer operators act as actual operators.
+Therefore, in the second step we will define the Banach spaces which we will use as domains for the transfer operators and will show that (and in which way) the transfer operators constitute well-defined operators on these Banach spaces.
+See Theorem~\ref{mainthm:strong} below.